deamorim2/sdbs/EN-US/installation.rst

 --------------

-.. note:: - If you want to install the latest version of PostGIS, leave the option to run *stack builder* and proceed with installation by checking the option of spatial extent.
-In our case, we will install a specific version of PostGIS, so we uncheck this option.
+.. note:: - If you want to install the latest version of PostGIS, check the option to run *stack builder* and proceed with installation by checking the option for spatial extent.
+In our case, we will install a specific version of PostGIS, so uncheck this option.

 --------------